LCamel/tlslite-ng/README.md

 This repo is forked from tlslight-ng.

-Its purpose is to generate test vectors for developing other TLS implementations.
+Its purpose is to generate test vectors for developing other TLS implementations. (see sample_data/)

 Main changes:
 - Added lots of `debug_save()` calls.